stamtron/stamtron.github.io/_pages/about.md

   - /about.html
 ---

-I am passionate about automating real world processes of inspection and manufacturing.
-I enjoy solving real-world probelms using Machine Learning, collaborating with other researchers and engineers and seeing my models from development to production.
+I am a Data Scientist at [Satalia](https://www.satalia.com/), where I work on solving complex optimization and efficiency problems using cutting-edge AI technologies.
+I am passionate about bridging the gap between academic research and real-world industrial applications, taking machine learning models from development to production.

+Previously, I completed my **PhD** in Applied AI at the [EEE Department of the University of Strathclyde](https://www.strath.ac.uk/engineering/electronicelectricalengineering/) in Glasgow, UK, under the supervision of [Christos Tachtatzis](https://www.strath.ac.uk/staff/tachtatzischristosdr/).
+My doctoral research focused on the **automation of subsea survey video annotations using Deep Learning**, where I developed models for image classification, video analysis, and domain adaptation.

-I am currently working as a Research Assistant in [CMAC](https://cmac.ac.uk/) where I am developing machine learning models that correlate particle microscopy data with bulk powder properties with the goal of improving the decision-making in medicine manufacturing.
+Before that, I worked as a Research Assistant at [CMAC](https://cmac.ac.uk/), developing machine learning models to correlate particle microscopy data with bulk powder properties for medicine manufacturing.

-In adittion, I am a PhD candidate in [EEE Department of University of Strathclyde](https://www.strath.ac.uk/engineering/electronicelectricalengineering/) under the supervision of [Christos Tachtatzis](https://www.strath.ac.uk/staff/tachtatzischristosdr/) in Glasgow, UK.
-My PhD is focused on the automation of subsea survey video annotations using Deep Learning.
-To address that, I have developed models of image and video classification, domain adaptation and GANs.
-Furthermore, during the last 4 years I have been involved in projects of object detection, instance segmentation and have given various presentations to stakeholders, industrial partners and non-technical personel.

-Before that, I completed my MEng at the [National Technical University of Athens](https://www.ntua.gr/en/) in Athens, Greece, department of [Electrical and Computer Engineering](https://www.ece.ntua.gr/en).
-In my diploma thesis, I worked on classifying ultrasound images of carotids based on their levels of entropy and complexity, using Wavelet Transforms and SVM with rbf kernel under the supervision of [Konstantina Nikita](https://www.ece.ntua.gr/en/staff/57).
+I hold an **MEng** from the [National Technical University of Athens (NTUA)](https://www.ntua.gr/en/), where my diploma thesis explored the classification of ultrasound images of carotids using Wavelet Transforms and SVMs.